jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 * OS Containers
   + Docker
 * Application deployment
+  + Jenkins
   + VuePress
   + GatsbyJS
-    + React
-    + Nodejs
-  * Python
-    + django
-  * PHP
-  * Ruby
   + Jekyll
-     + Ruby on Rails

 ## Outcomes

 At the conclusion of this chapter you will have gained an understanding of how non-trivial applications are creeated, maintained, and securely deployed.
 You will have learned about Operating System Containers and how to deploy applications using Docker.

 ### Service Mesh and Service Discovery